zain-x/zainx11.1/README.md

 # Zain X is a collection of programs similar to Microsoft Office, yet simpler and with less features because we've only been around since 2014.
+Unlike regular versions of Zain X, we are commited to creating Zain X programs both for free and with less features making them good for computers with little storage or with little processing power.
-# Our programs have always cost $5.99+, however this project aims to make an open source version for every version of Zain X.
+# Our programs have always cost $5.99+, however this project aims to make a continuosly developing and changing, open source version.
 # Learn more at <a href="http://zainx.esy.es">zainx.esy.es</a>
 # ------------------------------------------
 # Versions: